ADD-ONS / MEDICATION

 - the potential benefit of lumbar puncture must always outweigh the risk of thrombosis

-- bridging therapy may be required in high-risk patients
+- bridging therapy may be necessary in high-risk patients

-- consultation with the specialist who ordered the antithrombotic therapy and a hematologist is recommended
+- consultation with the specialist who prescribed the antithrombotic therapy and a hematologist is recommended

 Urgent reversal of antiplatelet drugs effect

-- prophylactic reversal of antiplatelet therapy is not a routine procedure and rather should be avoided (risk of thrombosis)
+- prophylactic reversal of antiplatelet therapy is not a routine procedure and should generally be avoided due to the risk of thrombosis

-- 2-3 units of platelets may be considered (provides functional, circulating platelets); consult a hematologist
+- 2-3 units of platelets may be considered to provide functional, circulating platelets; consult a hematologist

-- benefit unproven when used before lumbar puncture, data only available for general surgery (reduced need for transfusion was reported) (Desborough, 2016)
+- the benefit of using desmopressin before lumbar puncture remains unproven; data are only available for general surgery (where a reduced need for transfusion was reported) (Desborough, 2016)

 LMWH bridging